 Having data managed and stored remotely presents a new set of issues.
 When determining which cloud migration package to use, consider external organisations in multiple locations will be storing the business’ data.
 They must be accountable for the following:

 Privacy – compliance with the General Data Protection Regulation (GDPR) and data stored in a secure cloud environment.
 This is a pro too, as material data loss (for example, the office suffers a fire) is no longer something to worry about.
-Data Soverienty is something that needs to be considered with deploying private data to the cloud, care needs to be taken that data regulations are not compromised when private data is moved into the cloud.
+Data Sovereignty is something that needs to be considered with deploying private data to the cloud, care needs to be taken that data regulations are not compromised when private data is moved into the cloud.

 Interoperability – applications must use common interface or common object request broker architecture.
 In simpler terms, if everyone uses Excel for example, making sure all statements, functions, and options work in the new and different cloud environment.